 Just like the metaphor of putting on the oxygen mask before you help your child, conscious parenting is not so much about your child—it’s about your inner child.

 It’s about making peace with your own childhood baggage so that you can show up as a better parent and have a more authentic and meaningful relationship with your offspring.

 When our children aren’t behaving the way we prefer them to or when they don’t seem to want to pay attention, we often look outwards to point the blame at something.
-It’s technology—iPads, smartphones, and what have you—that get the grunt of it.
+It’s technology—iPads, smartphones, and what have you—that gets the grunt of it.

-We often cling to simple answers because they serve a story we want to believe—that kids do strange things because of something outside our control, which means that those behaviors are not really their (or our) fault.— Nir Eyal, author of Indistractable: How to Control Your Attention and Choose Your Life
+We often cling to simple answers because they serve a story we want to believe—that kids do strange things because of something outside our control, which means that those behaviors are not really their (or our) fault.— Nir Eyal, trainer of Mindvalley’s Becoming Focused and Indistractable

-- Autonomy: the ability to act on their own free will over their choices, like allowing toddlers to put on their shoes on their own or encouraging teenagers to step into their discomfort zone.
+- Autonomy: the ability to act on their own free will over their choices, like allowing toddlers to put on their shoes on their own or encouraging teenagers to cultivate their social skills.

 - Competence: the ability to know how to handle situations (socially and emotionally) effectively, such as talking about what they’re learning in school and how useful those lessons are in life.